-When grouping species into a common genus, biologists will consider criteria such as physical characteristics (morphology), evidence of recent common ancestry, and adaptive strategy (use of the environment).
+Because Anthropology is fundamentally concerned with what makes us human, defining our own genus takes on special significance for anthropologists.
+Ever since scientists acknowledged the existence of extinct species of humans, they have debated which of them display sufficient "humanness" to merit classification in the genus Homo.
+When grouping species into a common genus, biologists consider criteria such as physical characteristics (morphology), evidence of recent common ancestry, and adaptive strategy (use of the environment).
 However, there is disagreement about which of those criteria should be prioritized, as well as how specific fossils should be interpreted in light of the criteria.

-There is general agreement that species classified as Homo should share characteristics broadly similar to our species.
+Nevertheless, there is general agreement that species classified as Homo should share characteristics that are broadly similar within our species.
 These include the following:

-- a relatively large brain size, indicating a high degree of intelligence; - a smaller and flatter face; - · smaller jaws and teeth; and - increased reliance on culture, particularly the use of stone tools, to exploit a greater diversity of environments (adaptive zone).
+- a relatively large brain size, indicating a high degree of intelligence; - a smaller and flatter face; - smaller jaws and teeth; and - increased reliance on culture, particularly the use of stone tools, to exploit a greater diversity of environments (adaptive zone).

 Some researchers would include larger overall body size and limb proportions (longer legs/shorter arms) in this list.
-There is also an apparent decline in sexual dimorphism (body-size differences between males and females).
 While these criteria seem relatively clear-cut, evaluating them in the fossil record has proved more difficult, particularly for the earliest members of the genus.
 There are several reasons for this.
-First, many fossil specimens dating to this time period are incomplete and poorly preserved, making them difficult to evaluate.
+First, many fossil specimens dating to this time period are incomplete and poorly preserved.
 Second, early Homo fossils appear quite variable in brain size, facial features, and teeth and body size, and there is not yet consensus about how to best make sense of this diversity.
 Finally, there is growing evidence that the evolution of the genus Homo proceeded in a mosaic pattern: in other words, these characteristics did not appear all at once in a single species; rather, they were patchily distributed in different species from different regions and time periods.
 Consequently, different researchers have come up with conflicting classification schemes depending on which criteria they think are most important.